MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/activation/reset-office-365-proplus-activation-state.md

    If the output contains the message "product key uninstall successful", close the Command Prompt window and go to Step 2.

 > [!NOTE]
-> For Shared Computer Activation (SCA), remove the tokens listed here:
+> For Shared Computer Activation (SCA), remove the tokens listed under %localappdata%\Microsoft\Office\16.0\Licensing.
-%localappdata%\Microsoft\Office\16.0\Licensing

 ## Step 2: Remove cached identities in HKCU registry